SupaeroDataScience/SupaeroDataScience.github.io/docs/systems.md

 ### Submission

+All questions will be posted to the [CTF github repository](https://github.com/SupaeroDataScience/ctf2023).
+In the second class, we will use git to download this repository locally, and it will be used to host the files and data needed to respond to questions.

 The CTF server's IP address is [`34.159.187.208`](http://34.159.187.208/).
 You can see a leaderboard there and it is the address for submitting answers.
 The first way we'll look at submitting answers is with `curl` in Linux.

 Once you have a Unix-type environment, either native Linux or macOS, or through the WSL, you're ready to submit to the CTF.
 You will use the `curl` command; you can verify that you have `curl` by running `which curl` in the command line. `curl` is a tool for transferring data from or to a server.
 How do you know that?
 By checking the documentation of `curl` using `man curl`.
 Try it out!